Build a receiver

 }

-If you want to take a closer look at the structs and interfaces involved in the configuration aspects of a component, take a look at the component/config.go file inside the Collector’s GitHub project.
+If you want to take a closer look at the structs and interfaces involved in the configuration aspects of a component, refer to the component/config.go file inside the Collector GitHub project.

 Implementing the receiver.Factory interface

-The tailtracer receiver has to provide a receiver.Factory implementation, and although you will find a receiver.Factory interface (you can find its definition in the receiver/receiver.go file within the Collector’s project), the right way to provide the implementation is by using the functions available within the go.opentelemetry.io/collector/receiver package.
+The tailtracer receiver must provide a receiver.Factory implementation.
+Although the receiver.Factory interface is defined in the receiver/receiver.go file within the Collector project, the right way to implement it is by using the functions available in the go.opentelemetry.io/collector/receiver package.

 Create a file named factory.go: